jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 Download and save the Ant Media Server Community/Enterprise Edition from http://antmedia.io to your disk.
+Ant Media Server is being tested on ubuntu 14.04 and 16.04 versions on CI.

 Now, there are two methods to run the server,
 * **Running as a Service** is for production